-The Organization did not have any Level 2 or Level 3 investments for either year ended June 30, 2022 or 2021.
-The Level 1 investment includes the endowment fund of the Organization.
+The Organization did not have any Level 3 investments for either year ended June 30, 2023 or 2022.
+The Level 1 investment includes the endowment fund of the Organization, while the Level 2 investment includes two \$500,000 certificates of deposit at two separate banks.